Burger King breakfast sandwiches: BK Breakfast Shots

 Introduced in 2008, BK Breakfast Shots are mini sandwiches served during breakfast hours at Burger King.
 They are made with eggs, melted cheese, and a choice of sausage or bacon, served in small buns.
 Each serving typically contains around 300-400 calories, depending on the choice of meat.

 Breakfast Grill'wich

-On November 16th, 2023 Burger King started testing the new Breakfast Grill’wich Sandwich — which features a flame-grilled flatbread filled with eggs, American Cheese and a choice of meat (bacon, sausage or Black Forest ham) — at participating restaurants for a limited time, while supplies last.
+On November 16th, 2023 Burger King introduced the Breakfast Grill’wich Sandwich — which features a flame-grilled flatbread filled with eggs, American Cheese and a choice of meat (bacon, sausage or Black Forest ham) — at participating restaurants for a limited time.

 Breakfast Croissan'wich

 Burger King's Croissan'wich is a croissant sandwich filled with sausage (or ham), egg and cheese.